Public Health issues hundreds of warnings for alleged COVID-19 order violations

 Businesses with the most complaints across Madison and other Dane County locations were McDonald’s, with eight, and Taco Bell and Kwik Trip, with seven each.

-Public Health has previously reported three businesses were issued tickets for violating coronavirus-related orders: three to Helbachs Coffee in Middleton, two to Gino's Italian Deli in Madison and one to Grace Coffee Co. on East Washington Avenue in Madison.
+Public Health has previously reported three businesses were issued tickets for violating coronavirus-related orders: three to Helbachs Coffee in Middleton, two to Gino’s Italian Deli, 4606 Verona Road, and one to Grace Coffee Co., 1216 E. Washington Ave.

 Helbachs has filed a federal civil suit against the city and county alleging local officials retaliated against the business for expressing its free speech rights and arguing it had not violated the Public Health orders.